(2018—Director: Stefano Sollima)

 With the stand-alone sequel (subtitled in North America, and hereafter referred to, as Day of the Soldado), only writer Sheridan and actors Brolin, Del Toro, and Donovan return.
 Italian director Stefano Sollima (making his English and Spanish-language debut) takes over from Villeneuve.
 Hildur Guðnadóttir takes over from late Jóhannsson in the score, Dariusz Wolski from Deakins as cinematographer, and Matthew Newman from Joe Walker as film editor, among other technical craftspeople.
 Though it does not become The Empire Strikes Back of the Sicario saga, Day of the Soldado delivers on both intense visceral action and covert operation thrills.

-For Gillick, who has become protective of Isabella, that is unacceptable.
+For Gillick, who has become protective of Isabela, that is unacceptable.

 Day of the Soldado falls into the unsurprising sequel trap of familiarity for roughly its first half.
 The opening pair of grisly suicide bombing scenes and Graver’s interrogation of a detained Somalian (Faysal Ahmed) possibly connected to the incidents echo similar scenes from the first Sicario.
 Whereas the first movie’s subplot of a corrupt Mexican police officer (Maximiliano Hernández) felt subtle and organic, Day of the Soldado’s subplot of young aspiring gangster Miguel Hernandez (Elijah Rodriguez, in his live action debut) comes off as contrived for much of its screentime.
 (A husband and father draws more sympathy than a naïve teenager.)
 Finally, the dual inclusion of Keener and Modine as stock action genre authority figures pales next to Victor Garber’s soft-spokenness in the first film.